warrensbox/terraform-switcher/README.md

 See the [release page](https://github.com/warrensbox/terraform-switcher/releases/latest) for your download.

 ## Homebrew
-Installation for macOS is the easiest with Homebrew. <a href="https://brew.sh/" target="_blank">If you do not have homebrew installed, click here</a>.
+For macOS or various Linux distributions, Homebrew offers the simplest installation process. <a href="https://brew.sh/" target="_blank">If you do not have homebrew installed, click here</a>.

 ```ruby
 brew install warrensbox/tap/tfswitch